Meet the vets

 Director Robin Densem joined Agnew Equine in 2005 has been a horse vet since 1997.
 He joined the practice from a large equine hospital in Gloucestershire where he worked for five years.
 Robin has a lifelong association with horses and is particularly interested in equine medicine.
 Robin was awarded the Royal College Certificate in Equine Medicine in 2011 the only vet in the area to have achieved this qualification.
 Robin is married to Abby and they have two young boys Arthur and Stanley.

 Stuart Pearson joins Agnew Equine in 2017.
 A large part of his 20 year’s experience in equine practice was spent in a large equine hospital in Newmarket.
 He has gained recognition as an advanced practitioner in equine orthopaedics and lameness investigations, an area that he specialises in.
 In addition to first opinion work he gives second opinion advice and examination of challenging lameness cases.
 Stuart is married to Jenny and has three “pony loving” daughters

 Shelley Cook joined Agnew Equine in 2014, having spent the previous 3 years working in a practice in Anglesey, North Wales.
 She enjoys all aspects of Equine Practice, especially Performance issues and Equine medicine.
 Shelley has a solid grounding in horses as she grew up riding her family’s horses and ponies with the local pony club and hunt.
 She also worked in the breeding side of the racing industry in Ireland, before becoming a vet.
-Shelley lives with her husband Mark and their spaniels Eithin ad Riley, who are often seen navigating her to calls.
+Shelley lives with her husband Mark and her daughter Adeline who was born in March 2018.
+Shelley also has 2 spaniels Eithin and Riley, who are often seen navigating her to calls.